scottlamb/moonfire-nvr/guide/build.md

     the `ncurses` library.

-To build the UI, you'll need a [nodejs](https://nodejs.org/en/download/) release in "Maintenance LTS" or "Active LTS" status: currently v12 or v14.
+To build the UI, you'll need a [nodejs](https://nodejs.org/en/download/) release in "Maintenance" or "LTS" status: currently v14, v16, or v18.

 On recent Ubuntu or Raspbian Linux, the following command will install most non-Rust dependencies: